lukelovekin/CA-MERN-Stack-Part-A/README.md

 #### Functionality / Features

-- (last assignment e.gs will delete for redo)
 - Create an account with a secure password
 - Authentication upon sign in
 - Authorisation.
-    - Allowing only owners of posts to edit and delete their posts
+    - Allowing only owners of portfolios to edit and delete their portfolios
-    - Allowing only users signed in to make new posts and comment on others posts
+    - Allowing only users signed in to make new portfolios
-- The ability to create, read, update and delete posts and comments
+- The ability to create, read, update and delete portfolios
-- View everyone's posts on the homepage
+- View everyone's portfolios on the homepage
-- Contacting the owner of an add via comments.
-- Filter ads buy driver ads or advertisers ads
+- Connect with through their portfolio links/buttons
+- Filter portfolios by Actors, Artists, Musicians
-- Upload many images to posts to help with the advertisement of an ad.
+- Upload many images to portfolio to help with self promotion

 #### Target Audience